bluerobotics/bluerobotics.github.io/vbrov/index.md

 ## Assembling the Electronics Enclosure

-The electronics enclosure ships partially assembled, and will arive looking like this.
+The electronics enclosure ships partially assembled, and will arrive looking like this.

 <img src="cad/electronics-assembly-step0.png" class="img-responsive" style="max-width:700px" />